clarissalabrum/math4610-1/lectures/toc/md/topic_toc.md

   * **Topic 15.** [A Brief Introduction to Markdown](../../topic_15/md/topic_15.md)

+        In this section a brief introduction to Markdown will be presented.
+        Since most of the work we will do in the course will be appear on Github and Github likes Markdown as a web page formatting tool it makes some sense to be familiar with at least a few basics.

   * **Topic 16.** [Differences Between HTML and Markdown](../../topic_16/md/topic_16.md)

+        In this section we will present a couple of examples of Markdown and HTML for displaying web content.
+We will start with an example of two web pages, one in HTML and one in Markdown to compare how Markdown and HTML choose to format items on a web page.

   * **Topic 17.** [Computational Accuracy: Machine Precision](../../topic_17/html/topic_17.html)